Gambling Laws in Japan

 clock badge 2 Min Read

 Japan is an interesting country when it comes to gambling laws.
-Those in the country can legally enjoy a small set of permitted gambling activities, most of which offer tax-free winnings.
+Residents can legally enjoy a small set of permitted activities, most of which offer tax-free winnings.
 On the other hand, there isn't any law stating that online gambling is illegal.
-Let's take a closer look at gambling laws in Japan.

 Gambling regulations in japan

-Generally speaking, gambling laws in Japan mean only specific games can be played, and limited sporting events can be bet on, with anything that falls outside of the government's list being deemed illegal.
-However, as in many other cases worldwide, there are grey areas.
-Here, we look at Japan's gambling regulations by activity to determine what is and isn't legally permitted in the country and where those that fall outside the legal framework lie.
+Laws in Japan mean only specific games can be played and limited sporting events can be bet on.
+Anything that falls outside of the government's list is deemed illegal.
+However, as with many other countries worldwide, there are grey areas.

-Until recently, top casino games familiar in Western countries, such as Blackjack, Roulette, Baccarat and slot games found in land-based casinos, are generally unavailable in Japan due to legal restrictions.
-For the most part, this is because these games involve varying degrees of luck, which is frowned upon in the country.
+Until recently, top casino games familiar in Western countries, such as blackjack, roulette, baccarat and slots were generally unavailable due to legal restrictions.
+This is because these games involve varying degrees of luck, which is frowned upon in the country.
 As a result, there are currently no land-based casinos in Japan.

-However, recently passed laws, such as the International Resort Promotion Law (2016), have paved the way for creating Japan's first land-based casinos.
-Thought to be driven by the country's need to create new revenue streams amidst a struggling economy, these developments could lead to an overhaul of online casino gaming laws.
+However, the International Resort Promotion Law (2016) has paved the way for creating Japan's first land-based casinos.
+Thought to be driven by the country's need to create new revenue streams amidst a struggling economy.
+These developments could also lead to an overhaul of current online casino gaming laws.

 Bingo is another popular game that is usually not found in Japan.
 Again, a lack of casinos in the country means there isn't anywhere for these games to be played.
 This is expected to change once the country's first land-based casinos have been built, which many predict will change the gambling landscape in Japan.

-Of course, there are many fans of online bingo gambling in Japan, and these players can enjoy the number calling the action of their favourite game at one of the many online casinos that accept Japanese members.
-Again, while the government tries to discourage the activity, playing online bingo games is not explicitly illegal.
+Of course, there are many fans of online bingo gambling and plenty of offshore sites which accept residents in Japan.
+Again, while the government tries to discourage the activity, playing online is not explicitly illegal.

-Lottery games are hugely popular in Japan, with the country's government-subsidized lottery run by Toto.
-Lotteries ran in the country for several hundred years before the government stopped them in 1842, but they were relaunched in 1945.
+Lottery games are hugely popular in Japan, with the country's government-subsidised lottery run by Toto.
+Draws ran in the country for several hundred years before the government stopped them in 1842, but they were relaunched in 1945.

-Today, many players buy Takarakuji (lottery) tickets to win cash prizes via scratch cards, the daily Numbers 3 and Numbers 4 games, the twice weekly Lotto 6 and Lotto 7 draws and the quarterly Jumbo Lottery.
-Takarakuji tickets can now be bought online, making the country's lottery games one of the few explicitly legal offline and online for real money.
+Today many players buy Takarakuji tickets to win cash prizes via scratchcards, the daily Numbers 3 and Numbers 4 games, the twice weekly Lotto and the quarterly Jumbo Lottery.
+Takarakuji tickets can now be bought online, which is deemed legal in current laws.

-Perhaps the most popular form of gambling in Japan is Pachinko, a pinball-type game involving balls sent through an elaborate maze of pins, aiming to land these balls into specific holes or catches in exchange for prizes.
-To comply with Japanese gambling laws, prizes can only be merchandise.
-However, many pachinko parlours sidestep this requirement by setting up shops next door at which you can redeem your pachinko prizes for cash.
+Perhaps the most popular form of gambling in Japan is Pachinko.
+A pinball-type game involving balls sent through an elaborate maze of pins.
+To comply with gambling laws, prizes can only be 'paid' in merchandise.
+However, many parlours sidestep this requirement by setting up shops next door at which you can redeem your prizes for cash.

-The popular game doesn't translate well to online gameplay.
-Still, several Japanese casino game developers have successfully created online casino slots with a pachinko theme, which attracts a respectable following of players in the country.
+The popular game doesn't translate well to online gameplay though.
+Several Japanese casino game developers have successfully created online casino slots with a pachinko theme.
+These attract a respectable following of players in the country.

 Sportsbet laws

-There are four sports, designated 'public sports,' on which betting is legal in Japan: horse racing, bicycle racing, motorbike racing and powerboat racing.
-Some Toto booths also allow Japanese residents to bet on football matches.
-Most sports betting is provided by the Japanese Racing Association (JRA), but many local government organizations offer their own sports betting opportunities.
+There are four designated 'public sports' on which betting is legal in Japan.
+These are horse, bicycle, motorbike and powerboat racing.
+Some Toto booths also allow residents to bet on football matches.
+Most sports betting is provided by the Japanese Racing Association (JRA), but many government organisations offer betting opportunities.

-Though the age of adulthood in Japan was recently lowered to 18, participants must be at least 20 for many forms of gambling.
-The only exception is Pachinko, which those aged 18 or over are legally permitted to play as the country does not recognize the game as a form of gambling.
+Though the age of adulthood in Japan was recently lowered to 18, participants must be at least 20 to gamble.
+The only exception is Pachinko, which those aged 18 or over can play.

 Players can enjoy tax-free winnings for the few legal gambling activities in Japan.
-These lenient Japanese gambling tax regulations are down to the fact that, in most cases, the government takes a cut of all bets.
+These lenient regulations are down to the fact that, in most cases, the government takes a cut of all bets.

 History of Gambling Laws in Japan

-Boat races found their way to Japan from the US in 1952, and by 1980, they had been added to the small list of permitted gambling sports.
-In 2001, football betting was legally allowed to be offered by Toto in the country.
+Boat races found their way to Japan from the US in 1952, and by 1980 they had been added to the small list of permitted gambling sports.

-2016 saw the enactment of the Integrated Resort Promotion Law, which paved the way for the government to allow the development of land-based casinos in the form of Integrated Resorts (IRs).
+2016 saw the enactment of the Integrated Resort Promotion Law, which paved the way for the government to allow the development of land-based casinos.
 Disruption due to COVID-19 led to delays, but the government seems keen to continue its plans.

 Key facts